15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 Pixel-Shot/Adobe young man with umbrella suffering from neighbors flood at home

-If lightning strikes your home causing a fire, it’s pretty straightforward that the insurance company should cover your losses.
+If lightning strikes your home and causes a fire, it’s pretty straightforward that the insurance company should cover your losses.

 The problem is they may initially outright deny it, stating it’s not their responsibility for some reason.
 This is often a tactic used to get you to admit at least partial fault.

 Don’t let a denial or any discussion of “I’m not sure we’ll cover this” frustrate you.
-Be sure, instead, that you outline your losses and make it clear that your policy covers them.
+Instead, be sure to outline your losses and make it clear that your policy covers them.

 Asking for tax documents is a delay strategy